 Garmin Vivomove HR

 This Wareable 2017 Tech Award winner is a powerful fitness tracker disguised as an analogue watch.
-It even has a hidden screen that’s surprisingly easy to read.
+Surprisingly, it even has a hidden screen that’s easy to read.
 The Garmin Vivomove HR tracks runs, strength training and open sessions, which is perfect for gym goers.
 And the 14 days of battery life plus water resistance makes it a very versatile device.

 Whatever fitness tracker you choose, it will inspire you to get moving and start feeling better.
 And that’s a great way to guarantee a new you in 2019.